jointakahe/takahe/docs/tuning.rst

 Caching is configured by specifying a cache DSN in the environment variable ``TAKAHE_CACHES_DEFAULT``.
-The DSN format can be any supported by `django-cache-url <https://github.com/epicserve/django-cache-url>`_, but some cache backends will require additional Python pacakages not required by Takahē.
+The DSN format can be any supported by `django-cache-url <https://github.com/epicserve/django-cache-url>`_, but some cache backends will require additional Python packages not installed by default with Takahē.

 **Examples**